Major and minor: Keys

 The hallmark that distinguishes major keys from minor is whether the third scale degree is major or minor.
 Major and minor keys are based on the corresponding scales, and the tonic triad of those keys consist of the corresponding chords; however, a major key can encompass minor chords based on other roots, and vice versa.

 As musicologist Roger Kamien explains, "the crucial difference is that in the minor scale there is only a half step between '2nd and 3rd note' and between '5th and 6th note' as compared to the major scales where the difference between '3rd and 4th note' and between '7th and 8th note' is [a half step]."
 This alteration in the third degree "greatly changes" the mood of the music, and "music based on minor scales tends to" be considered to "sound serious or melancholic," at least to contemporary Western ears.

 Minor keys are sometimes said to have a more interesting, possibly darker sound than plain major scales.
-Harry Partch considers minor as, "the immutable faculty of ratios, which in turn represent an immutable faculty of the human ear."
-The minor key and scale are also considered less justifiable than the major, with Paul Hindemith calling it a "clouding" of major, and Moritz Hauptmann calling it a "falsehood of the major".
+Contrariwise, the minor key has also been considered less justifiable than the major, with Paul Hindemith calling it a "clouding" of major, and Moritz Hauptmann calling it a "falsehood of the major".
+Harry Partch considered both to have equal standing, with the major corresponding to "an immutable faculty of the human ear", and the minor to "the immutable faculty of ratios, which in turn represent an immutable faculty of the human ear."

 Changes of mode, which involve the alteration of the third, and mode mixture are often analyzed as minor changes unless structurally supported because the root and overall key and tonality remain unchanged.
 This is in contrast with, for instance, transposition.
 Transposition is done by moving all intervals up or down a certain constant interval, and does change the key but not the mode, which requires the alteration of intervals.
 The use of triads only available in the minor mode, such as the use of A♭-major in C major, is relatively decorative chromaticism, considered to add color and weaken the sense of key without entirely destroying or losing it.

 Intonation and tuning

 Musical tuning of intervals is expressed by the ratio between the pitches' frequencies.
 Simple fractions can sound more harmonious than complex fractions; for instance, an octave is a simple 2:1 ratio and a fifth is the relatively simple 3:2 ratio.
-The table below gives approximations of a scale to ratios that are rounded to be as simple as possible.
+The table below gives frequency ratios that are mathematically exact for just intonation, which meantone temperaments seek to approximate.